jtb21091/Cherry/README.md

 Any use or modification of this software must list this LICENSE file

-Any commercialization of this software is subject to 51% of revenue going to the createor; Joshua Thomas Brooks jtbrooks210@gmail.com
+Any commercialization of this software is subject to 51% of revenue going to the creator; Joshua Thomas Brooks jtbrooks210@gmail.com

-Any patent of this software or earily similar software is subject to 51% of patent rights going to the createor; Joshua Thomas Brooks jtbrooks210@gmail.com
+Any patent of this software or earily similar software is subject to 51% of patent rights going to the creator; Joshua Thomas Brooks jtbrooks210@gmail.com

-Feel free to modify, but any commercialization or patent of this software is subject to 51% of revenue going to the createor; Joshua Thomas Brooks jtbrooks210@gmail.com
+Feel free to modify, but any commercialization or patent of this software is subject to 51% of revenue going to the creator; Joshua Thomas Brooks jtbrooks210@gmail.com

 If you want to make a donation feel free to on this site